foxcastillo/Data-Structures-Algorithms/README.md

 * Min-Heap: In a Min-Heap, the root node's key must be the smallest of all the keys present in all of its descendants.

 ### Hashing
+A cryptographic hash function is called hashing.
+It's a mathematical process that converts data of any size into a fixed-size hash.
+A hash function algorithm is intended to be a one-way function that cannot be reversed.

 ### Graph